hyperledger/iroha-2-docs/src/guide/kotlin-java.md

 ## 6. Visualizing outputs

 Finally, we should talk about visualising data.
-The `rust` API is currently the most complete in terms of available queries and instructions.
+The Rust API is currently the most complete in terms of available queries and instructions.
 After all, this is the language in which Iroha 2 was built.
 Kotlin, by contrast supports only some features.
-Fortunately these features are not used/covered in the `rust` tutorial either, so as to keep the walkthrough short and to-the-point.
+Fortunately these features are not used/covered in the Rust tutorial either, so as to keep the walkthrough short and to-the-point.

 There are two possible event filters: `PipelineEventFilter` and `DataEventFilter`, we shall focus on the former.
 This filter sieves events pertaining to the process of submitting a transaction, executing a transaction and committing it to a block.